blindnet-io/product-management/refs/high-level-conceptualization/README.md

 Capture Fragments can be subject to validations:
 - **a priori** using automatic validators (like checking the format of an e-mail adress, or extension of a file)
-- **a posteriori** using human input to vlaidate the conformity of submitted data with what is expected
+- **a posteriori** using human input to validate the conformity of submitted data with what is expected

 ## DATA CAPTURE – LEGAL GROUND